JAlcocerT/JAlcocerT/content/docs/Dev/web.md

 And if you are new to Websites, do it (The Web [Deployment](#select-the-deployment-method)) with [Github Pages](https://jalcocert.github.io/JAlcocerT/how-to-use-github-pages/) to get a free subdomain with it.

-If you come from a Data Analytics domain and this sounds too far out of reach.
-You are wrong.
+> If you come from a Data Analytics domain and this sounds too far out of reach.

+> > You are wrong.
+Specially with the vibecoding

 I discovered static sites thanks to using first [Flexdashboards in R language](https://jalcocert.github.io/JAlcocerT/guide-r-flexdashboards-in-github-pages/).